Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 - Maryland has combined with its opponents to score more than 56.5 points in five of 10 games this season.

-- The two teams combine to score 61.6 points per game, 5.1 more than the total in this contest.
+- The combined points per game average of the two teams, 61.6, is 5.1 points more than Saturday's over/under.

-- The 47.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 56.5 total in this contest.
+- These two squads combine to allow 47.5 points per game, 9.0 fewer than this contest's over/under.

+- Wolverines games have an average total of 51.4 points this season, 5.1 fewer than Saturday's over/under.

-- The average total in Wolverines games this season is 51.4, 5.1 points fewer than Saturday's total of 56.5 .
+- The 58.1 PPG average total in Terrapins games this season is 1.6 points more than this game's over/under.

-- In 2021, games involving the Terrapins have averaged a total of 58.1 points, 1.6 more than the set total in this contest.

 Michigan Stats and Trends

-- Michigan has eight wins against the spread in 10 games this year.
+- This season, the Wolverines have an against the spread record of 4-1 in their five games as a favorite of 14.5 points or more.

-- The Wolverines have been favored by 14.5 points or more five times this season and are 4-1 ATS in those contests.

-- Michigan's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Michigan's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Michigan is 5-1 against the spread and 5-1 overall in games when it scores more than 31.4 points.
+- Michigan is 5-1 against the spread and 5-1 overall in games when it puts up more than 31.4 points.

-- In games that Michigan picks up more than 412.4 yards, the team is 4-1 against the spread and 4-1 overall.
+- Michigan is 4-1 against the spread and 4-1 overall when the team totals more than 412.4 yards.

-- The Wolverines have eight giveaways this season, while the Terrapins have nine takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.